johnmholmes/mergCanBus/README.md

 MergCBUS implementation for Arduino

-How to install

-Download the files as zip into the arduino libraries.
-Unzip the file and rename the directory to mergCBUS.
-When arduino starts the library should be available.

-How to use

-Take a look in one of the examples or refer to the doxygen pages under doxgen.
+This has been downloaded using the library manager built into the Arduino IDE version 2.

+I will use the wiki feature to explain more when I have a working example to share.